Asian Facial Bone Recontouring

 Chin Advancement or Reduction

-Chin surgery (genioplasty) can accomplish various goals depending on a patient’s objective.
+Chin surgery (genioplasty) can accomplish various goals.
 It is commonly used to bring a receding chin forward, push a protruding chin back or adjust the chin horizontally to correct asymmetry.
-Regardless of the specific concerns being addressed, the ultimate goal of genioplasty is improving facial harmony.
 Reshaping the chin is done by repositioning the bone supporting the chin.
-For patients desiring chin augmentation, genioplasty is a natural and permanent alternative to dermal fillers or a chin implant.
+For patients desiring chin augmentation, genioplasty is a permanent alternative to using a chin implant.

 V-Line Surgery

-V-line surgery is a specialised cosmetic procedure that combines chin surgery and jaw surgery to achieve a more slender and feminine lower face shape.
-To refine a patient’s appearance with V-line surgery, the bone is filed down and a portion of bone is removed.
+V-line surgery is a cosmetic procedure that combines chin surgery and jaw surgery to achieve a more slender and soft lower face shape.
+During V-line surgery, the bone is filed down and a portion of bone is removed.
 Adjustments are made through incisions inside the mouth, so there are no external scars.
-This procedure can significantly alter the shape of the face from square to oval by reducing jaw width and creating a sharper, better-defined chin profile.
+This procedure can significantly alter the shape of the face from square to oval by reducing jaw width and creating a sharper, more defined chin profile.

 Facial Implants

 Facial implants come in many sizes and shapes, and can even be custom-made for an individual patient.
 Chin implants can benefit patients who feel they have a ‘weak’ chin or square-faced patients who desire a more oval face shape.
-Jaw implants can be utilised to create a more graceful, angular or strong jawline that enhances the contours of the lower face.
+Jaw implants can be utilised to create a more angular or strong jawline.
 Cheek implants increase the projection of the mid-face and add volume to areas that appear recessed or flat.
 These are the most common areas to enhance with facial implants.

 Two-Jaw Surgery